cobratbq/keysmap/README.md

 ## TODO

+- Document the purpose of each file in the whole generation process.
 - Replace environment variable for gnupg with `--no-default-keyring --keyring publickeys.kbx`
 - Reconsider (re)downloading metadata.
 - Support manual entries in case of missing or incomplete artifact metadata.